Visiting Paris on a Budget: How to Save Money in the City of Love

 Grab a bike

 Sign up for the city’s Velib Metropole service.
 Paris’ bike sharing network is a cheap and fun way to see the city.
-With hundreds of stations in every corner of the capital, it’s easy to jump on and off the bikes wherever you want (and it’s cheaper than electric scooters).
+With hundreds of stations in every corner of the capital, it’s easy to jump on and off the bikes wherever you want.
+As a bonus, it’s cheaper than electric scooters.

 Cinema en plein air